Broughton Hall Catholic High School - Curriculum / Music

 What can these qualifications lead to?

 Musicians are often rounded, versatile individuals with a wide skill-set.
 This equips them well for further study and a range of careers, either in performing arts or beyond.
 Many top-achieving professionals have musical backgrounds.
-Our KS4 Music students have gone on to succeed in a variety of professional and skilled careers.
+Our KS4 Music students have gone on to succeed in a variety of professional and skilled careers, with a number active in the music industry.

 Musical Development